fr1t2/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

 | **Fee** | How much you are paying to make this transaction |
 | **OTS Key Index** | Enter an unused OTS Key |

 Make sure everything is correct and click the confirm button.
-You will another confirmation of your transaction details.
+You will get another confirmation of your transaction details.

 ![QRL Confirm Transaction](/assets/wallet/web/ledger-nano-s/confirm-txn.png)